MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-developer-experience.md

 1. Once you complete the quickstart, you can review the bicep files for this project.

     * [`./infra`](https://github.com/Azure-Samples/contoso-real-estate/tree/main/infra)
-        * `main.bicep`: used to control the resource privisioning.
+        * `main.bicep`: used to control the resource provisioning.
         * `main.parameters.bicep`: this file, unique to each repository, contains the parameters that are used to configure the resources.
-Typically, a file has the minimum varaiables needed for Azure Developer CLI:
+Typically, a file has the minimum variables needed for Azure Developer CLI:
             ```json
             "environmentName": {
               "value": "${AZURE_ENV_NAME}"